 How to improve cardiovascular health is one of the most common questions we get asked.
 Managing the various aspects of cardiovascular disease is an important part of reducing your odds of a future heart attack or stroke.
 Here, we break down the science of how Aged Garlic Extract (AGE) helps support better cardiovascular health in four important and well-known areas: atherosclerosis, blood pressure, cholesterol, and circulation.

 Together, these clinical studies suggest that a daily dose of AGE can work in several ways to prevent the progression of atherosclerosis, even in people at a higher risk for the condition.
 Read more about the health benefits of Aged Garlic Extract.

-Better Blood Pressure with AGE
+Better Blood Pressure with Aged Garlic Extract

 High blood pressure—which is defined as 130/80 mmHg or higher—is aptly called “the silent killer” because it typically has no symptoms.
 Although this condition often flies under the radar, it can lead to serious health problems including atherosclerosis, congestive heart failure, and stroke.
 Human studies suggest that AGE provides blood pressure benefits similar to first-line medications.